rich-iannone/gridwell/harness/README.md

 ## Testing multiple renderer versions (deferred)

-The Docker image tag encodes the toolchain set. `visual.yml` uses a one-entry `strategy.matrix.toolchain`; to test another renderer version, build a new image tag and add it to that matrix — no other changes required.
+The Dockerfile pins the toolchain set.
+To test another renderer version, add a build argument (or a second Dockerfile) selecting the version and fan the `gallery` job out over a `strategy.matrix` that passes it as a `build-args` to the image build — no other changes required.